 As surcharges and fees increase mid-year, planning your parcel shipping budget long-term can be difficult.
 But there are 5 strategies shippers can implement to help control their shipping costs:

-2. Diversify your carriers: Reduce dependency on a single carrier so your shipping strategy can evolve as fees increase.
+2. Diversify parcel carriers: Reduce dependency on a single carrier so your shipping strategy can evolve as fees increase.
 Identify 2-3 carriers that can fulfill your business’s shipping needs to have leverage in contract negotiations and backup options during periods of high volume.

 4. Optimize packaging: The correct-sized boxes can greatly impact your shipping costs.
 Invest in multiple box sizes to match product dimensions and ensure to stay within size and weight thresholds.